risingsudhir/SelfDriving/TrafficSignClassification/writeup.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-I have built the pre-processing pipeline as below:
+Preproceesing pipeline is built with following steps:

-1- converting images from RGB to Gray scale.
+1- Converting images from RGB to Gray scale.
 This helps in reducing network's sensitivity to the background the color noise of the image.

-2- normalized the image data in the range of [-1, 1] for better convergance of gradient descent.
+2- Normalized the image data in the range of [-1, 1] for better convergance of gradient descent.

 ![alt text][image2] ![alt text][image3]

 As shown in the histogram, traffic sign classes do not have equal population in the training set.
 This may lead to network bias on high density classes.
-To avoid this, we can generate fake data for clases with low sample size.
+To avoid this, we can generate fake data for clases having small sample sample sizes.
 For this project, I have not augumented the training data.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-My network model is convolution network.
-Below is the network pipeline for layers:
+A typical convolution nnetwor architecure has been used to identify traffic signs.
+Below is the complete network architectue:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|